 Ciao, my name is Ruben, I have been working as a tourist guide for over 10 years.
 I am a licensed tourist guide in Vicenza, Verona, Padua and all Palladian and Venetian Villas in the Veneto.
 Let me share my joy of guiding and my local knowledge and living experience in Vicenza, Verona or Padua and so many more in the Veneto through one of my several tours.
 The tours in my list are only examples and can be all customized according to your interests, requests and needs.
 I can provide you with all information you may need about time, sites to visit, restaurants, museums, etc. I will offer you my companion visitors a real experience in the Veneto.

-Veneto Tour Guide - Lucia B.
+Venice Tour Guide - Lucrezia D.

 5.00 / 5